 During the month of Resume Challenge, the Career Center makes a special effort to connect you to a professional at a time that works for you.
 During your meeting, you will receive helpful feedback on ways in which you can make your resume as effective as possible.
 On average it can take anywhere between 3-5 drafts to get your resume in top shape.
 Don’t get frustrated – your professional will help you get there!

 Resume Review Availability in the Career Center

 Peer Career Advisor (PCA) and Resident Career Advisor (RCA) Drop-In Hours:

 PCAs and RCAs are trained students who can help review resumes, edit cover letters and answer general career-related questions.
 No appointment necessary!

 Drop by the Career Center during the following days/times for help:

 Step 3: Submit Your Resume to the Resume Challenge

-Resume submissions will be accepted from October 5th to Friday, November 17th at 5:00pm.
+Resume submissions will be accepted until October 9th.

 How will my resume be evaluated?

 Resumes will be scored according to the Resume Challenge Rubric.
-In order to be included in the resume book your resume must score a 3 or 2 in all categories.
+In order to be included in the final resume book for employers, your resume must score a 3 or 2 in all categories.
 If we find that you need to make minor changes to the resume to be included, the Career Center will reach out after October 9th to give you one last chance to enter!